Udayaprabha Suri

 Udaya-prabha Sūri (fl.
-1221-43) was a Jain monk and writer from the Vaghela kingdom of present-day India.
+1221-43) was a Śvetāmbara Jain monk and writer from the Vaghela kingdom of present-day India.
 He was a member of the literary circle of the minister Vastupala, and wrote several Sanskrit-language works.

 Biography

 Udaya-prabha was a member of the Nagendra-gaccha, and a pupil of Vijaya-sena (died 1245).
 His lineage of teachers is as follows: Vijaya-sena, Hari-bhadra, Ananda and Amara-chandra (contemporaries of Jayasimha Siddharaja), Shanti-suri, and Mahendra-prabhu.

 He was a member of the literary circle of Vastupala, a minister in the Vaghela kingdom of present-day Gujarat and southern Rajasthan.
 Vastupala invited distant scholars to teach Udaya-prabha various shastras, which suggests that Udaya-prabha was younger than Vastupala.
 The minister also organized an expensive function to appoint Udaya-prabha as an acharya.

 Jina-bhadra, a disciple of Udaya-prabha, wrote or compiled several prabandha stories that are part of the Prabandhavali and Puratana Prabandha Sangraha.
 Mallisena, another disciple of Udaya-prabha Syadvada-manjari, a work on Jain philosophy in 1292 CE.